nim-lang/vscode-nim/README.md

 * Nim check result reported in `Nim` output channel (great for macro development)
   <details><summary>demo</summary>![output channel demo](images/nim_vscode_output_demo.gif "Demo of macro evaluation in the output channel")</details>

-[Read how it differs](#history--trivia) from other Nim extensions, of which there are a surprising number.

 ## Using

 First, you will need to install [Visual Studio Code](https://code.visualstudio.com/) `1.27.0` or higher.